 The black holes.

 So 40 plot holes, canon mistakes, or just stupid plot devices and that’s after a tertiary examination.
 I think that’s worth at least three black holes.
 Using Star Trek to warm up for his Star Wars movie.
 One black hole.
 Chris Pine is still not Kirk.
 One black hole.
 The crowbaring in of the death scene and the Khaaan moment in a worthless and painful manner.
 One black hole.
-Essentially a very lazy script that only picked the low hanging fruit, while leaving all the good stuff that required a step latter to rot.
+Essentially a very lazy script that only picked the low hanging fruit, while leaving all the good stuff that required a step ladder to rot.
 Two black holes.
 Extra character who added nothing.
 One black hole.
 It’s weird to say this, but this movie had a strange pacing.
 Normally 135 minutes of sci fi is easy for me even if it’s not Star Trek, but this one felt like a grind.
 One black hole.
 I’ve said it before and I’ll say it again; there is a limit to how many near death escapes a character can survive before you stop giving a damn, and this one hit the limit in the first 20 minutes.
-Every scene was yet another shockingly (yet not really shockingly) close call.
+Every scene was yet another shockingly (yet not really shocking.
+More like licking a 9 volt battery than getting hit with a tazer) close call.
 It’s like being given a delicious chocolate sunday and as soon as you are done being fed 23 more in two hours.
 Eventually you are going to vomit and go into a sugar coma.
 One black hole.

 A grand total of seven black holes.
 An incredibly disappointing score for me for a Star Trek movie.
 However, understand that as I love Star Trek so much I hold anything related to it to a higher standard.
 If you are not a rabid fan and/or just want to be entertained go for it.
 I think you might get a little bored by the end but no worries.
 You will feel like you got your monies worth.
 Date movie?
 It annoys the crap out of me that I have to say yes as being a Star Trek nerd has for years been a huge deal breaker for me and women, but I think it would work.
 Bathroom break?
 Honestly the death scene is the perfect time, and since no one actually dies it has zero weight or merit.
 Go for it.